-'Large hydro' in England, Scotland and Wales
+'Large hydro' in England and Wales

-3.82 A 'large hydro generating station' means a hydro generating station which has, or has had, at any time since 1 April 2002, a DNC of greater than 20MW28.
-Any generating station meeting this definition is not eligible for ROCs.
+3.82 Any generating station meeting this definition is not eligible for ROCs.
 Should a hydro generating station, first commissioned on or before 1 April 2002, add excluded capacity that takes their DNC over 20MW, ROCs would no longer be issued for any generation by the station.